Home

 “we will, must, do” attach.

-Systemic Traumatology assumes cracks –known and unknown– in our ancestral fabrics.
-Most change-seekers (a.k.a., clients), nonetheless, have adapted to belong into exactly the family of origin we have.
-In turn, personal pain, family conflicts, generational entanglements, and communal strive, feed collective trauma’s ever ‘new normals’.
+Systemic Traumatology assumes–known and unknown– frayed places and holes in our ancestral fabrics, resulting in relational fragmentation.
+Most change-seekers (a.k.a., clients) have mercifully adapted to belong into exactly their family of origin’s tattered fabric.
+From there, alas, personal pain, family conflicts, generational entanglements, and communal strive continue to be transmitted forward.They will, eventually, feed the ever ‘new normals’ of collective trauma.

-Imagine Us On a Road from Trauma to Dignity.
+Imagine Joining the Road from Trauma to Dignity.
 Together!

-It is a privilege to be part of the gradual emergence of wholeness in my change-seekers’ worlds.
 Becoming more whole to self, others, and the complex web of the many ecologies we each are part of, allows for ever more fluid belonging.
 My peoples’ treasured experiences never ceases to awe me.
+It is a true privilege to become part of their gradually mended wholeness to be change enablers everywhere and their worlds.